haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 <br>

 Since we do have NMR chemical shift perturbation data for the antigen, we can check if the perturbed residues are at the interface in the AF2 models.
-Note that there is a shift in numbering of 2 residues between the AF2 and the HADDOCK models.
+Note that there is a shift in the numbering of 2 residues between the AF2 and the HADDOCK models.

 <a class="prompt prompt-pymol">
 util.cbc<br>